Mine to Mark Contest

 The Baravian's land met the edge of my own, and though they were separate from the rest of the known, civilized world, they were the fiercest warriors of all the realms and kingdoms.
 They thrived on battle, never having lost or turned from a single fight, if the stories were to be believed.
 They had conquered the east where there once resided five kingdoms and taken over the mountains and forests from the edge of the Tiberian sea to the Gyptian Ridge that lined my kingdom.

 Unlike the other kingdoms I had sought help from, money and finery held no interest to them.
-They lived by a bartering system, exchanging things of the same worth instead of using a currency.
+They lived by a bartering system, exchanging things of the same worth instead of using currency.

-I had been surprised when, instead of a messenger announcing the king's decision, I had been told that the Baravian king himself was coming with a small party.
+I had been surprised when, instead of a messenger announcing the king's decision, I had been told the Baravian king himself was coming with a small party.

 All I had to offer him was my hand and with that came my lands.
 I only hoped that when he arrived, it would be enough.
 My father, King Charles, had once been the most powerful king in the Seven Shires, and therefore had seized and conquered a lot of land in his youth, even if they were somewhat spoiled now.

 I gulped down a long breath of air, my lungs releasing as I emerged from beneath the water, droplets cascading down my body as I tipped my head back.
-My fingers raked through my hair, pushing it back out of my face as I tried to calm my racing heart.
+My fingers raked through my hair, pushing it out of my face as I tried to calm my racing heart.

 Wrapped in a tunic much like the one I had entered the bathhouse in, I allowed myself to be led deep into my palace where my rooms resided.
 I settled on a plush chaise, my feet tucked elegantly beneath me as a goblet of sweet wine found its way into my hand.
 I watched my handmaidens scuttle around the room, pulling out different gowns and seeking my approval for each one until I found one that pleased me.